juju/docs/src/en/client.md

 ```

 !!!
 Note:
-    For Microsoft Windows, although `tar` is available, any native Windows
-    backup tool will do.
+    For Microsoft Windows any native Windows backup tool will do.

 The above invocation embeds a timestamp in the generated archive's filename,
 which is useful for knowing **when** a backup was made.
 You may, of course,
 call it what you wish.

+The archive should normally be transferred to another system (or at the very
+least to a different physical drive) for safe-keeping.

 !!!
 Warning:
     Whoever has access to a client backup will have access to its associated